-A good title makes all the difference in the world.
+A good blog post title makes all the difference in the world.
 It can be the difference between having your post widely read and shared across the internet and only getting a small amount of traction.
 The main purpose of a title is to garner attention and entice people to start reading your post.
-This is why the words that you use and how your craft your title is vital to the success of your post.
+This is why the words that you use and how your craft your blog post title are vital to the success of your post.

-10 Tips for writing engaging blog post titles
+10 Quick Tips for writing engaging blog post titles

 - Be short and to the point

 - Deliver on your promise in the body of the post

 - Use the list approach (10 top, 5 benefits, 3 reasons, etc.)

 - Include a benefit in the blog post title

 - Use emotional triggers